baswunderlich/lester/README.md

 - chinadaily
 - moscowtimes
 - spiegel
+- moscowtimes
+- tass
+- cnn (does not work perfectly)
+- kyiv post
+- Folha de S.Paulo

-the keyword all will fetch results of all this pages
+the keyword 'all' will fetch results of all this pages

 ## sentiment_analyzer.py (sentiment analyzer and plotter)
     python ./sentiment_analyzer.py <keyword> <keyword> ...